vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 Their conduct, too, as described in the Itihasas, was only in accordance with their castes; if there was any exceptional[^110] circumstances (in their lives against the rules of their caste), it was due to the exceptional instructions or regulations.
 The _dharma_s or rites prescribed for a certain place, a certain period of time, a certain adhikārī and the like should not be adopted at a different place and a different time or by another adhikārī.

+[^110]:
+Vidura was cremated according to Brahma Medha rites because an aerial voice ordered it.